seeu-inspace/easyg/web-vulnerabilities/README.md

 **General tips**
 - If the target creates an encrypter URL for your file, copy the domain and use the command `echo data.target.com | waybackurls | httpx -mc 200, 403`.
 If you find valid endpoints, it might be possible to have an information disclosure [[Reference](https://twitter.com/ADITYASHENDE17/status/1673585969411526658)]
+- To create a random pdf file in order to test for file size
+	- `dd if=/dev/urandom of=random.pdf bs=1M count=6`

 **Resources**
 - [Common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types)